-Multisystem Inflammatory Syndrome in Children, or "MIS-C", is a health condition seen in children and teens under 21 years of age who have been infected with SARS-CoV-2 (the virus that causes COVID-19).
-Children with MIS-C get inflammation in different parts of the body ("organ systems") up to eight weeks after being infected with SARS-CoV-2.
+Multisystem Inflammatory Syndrome in Children, or "MIS-C", is a rare health condition that can occur in children and teens under 21 years of age who were infected with SARS-CoV-2 (the virus that causes COVID-19).
+Children with MIS-C get inflammation, or irritation, in different parts of the body ("organ systems") up to eight weeks after being infected with SARS-CoV-2.
 This inflammation can occur whether the child did or did not have symptoms of COVID-19.
 Organ systems that can be affected by MIS-C can include: the heart, lungs, kidneys, brain, skin, eyes, and/or gastrointestinal organs.
 Because it is caused by SARS-CoV-2, MIS-C is a new condition that was first reported in April, 2020.

 Signs & Symptoms

-Symptoms of MIS-C including ongoing fever and any of the below:
+Symptoms of MIS-C include ongoing fever PLUS more than one of the following:

 Emergency signs of MIS-C that require immediate medical care include: